rudibakaal/CONVNET_Eye_Detection/README.md

 # CONVNET_Eye_Detection

 ## Motivation
 Convolutional neural network designed to detect the difference between images of open vs closed eyes.
-This detection is especially important in the field of autonomous driving so as to ensure drivers are not sleeping behind the wheel.
+This detection can be important in the field of autonomous driving for instance, so as to ensure drivers are not sleeping behind the wheel.

 The data set contains 4852 images of eyes falling into 2 classes open and shut, selected from the Labeled Face in the Wild (LFW) database.[1].